Noise-robust proofs of quantum network nonlocality: Background

 \section{Background}

 To start we recall some background notions and fix the notations.
-Consider a triangle network as in Fig. 1, where three independent sources (labelled $\alpha$, $\beta$ and $\gamma$) distribute physical systems to three distant parties (nodes $A$, $B$ and $C$).
-Each party thus receives two physical subsystems (from two different sources), and produces a measurement outcome, denoted by the classical variables $a$, $b$ and $c$ (of finite cardinality $d$ \footnote{For simplicity we assume here that the cardinality is the same for all outputs.}).
+Consider a triangle network as in Fig. 1, where three independent sources (labeled $\alpha$, $\beta$, and $\gamma$) distribute physical systems to three distant parties (nodes $A$, $B$, and $C$).
+Each party thus receives two physical subsystems (from two different sources), and produces a measurement outcome, denoted by the classical variables $a$, $b$, and $c$ (of finite cardinality $d$).
 The experiment results in the joint probability distribution $P(a,b,c)$.

 We aim to understand which distributions are compatible with the triangle causal network depicted in Fig. 1.
 The set of possible distributions depends on the underlying physical theory.
 We are interested here in distributions that can be realized in classical physics (where the sources produce correlated classical variables) and in quantum theory (where the sources can produce entangled states).
 Our focus will be on quantum distributions that cannot be realized classically, hence demonstrating network nonlocality.